Essential Tax Documents for Every Freelancer and Contractor

 The Employee’s Withholding Allowance Certificate (Form W-4) is a form that the federal government requires employees to fill out when they are newly hired.
 Information submitted on the form (allowances) lets employers know how much salary to withhold from a paycheck for tax purposes.

-Freelancers are not categorized as employees, and do not need to complete W-4 forms for clients.
+Freelancers are not categorized as employees and do not need to complete W-4 forms for clients, as they handle their own freelance taxes 1099 obligations.

 A pay stub lists all of the key information related to an employee’s pay.
-The pay stub provides information on wages, tax withholdings, and benefit withholdings.
+The paystub provides information on wages, tax withholdings, and benefit withholdings.
 In most cases, freelancers don’t receive pay stubs from customers.
+Instead, they must keep their own financial records to handle freelance work taxes correctly.

 Whether you’re a freelancer or a business owner, you can save time and increase accuracy by using technology.